nextflow-io/nextflow/docs/operator.md

     .view { record -> record.readHeader }
 ```

 The `pe` option can be used to split paired-end FASTQ files.
-The input channel must emit tuples containing the file pairs.
+The source channel must emit tuples containing the file pairs.
 For example:

 ```groovy
 Channel